Mac Wilkins: Coaching

-From 2006 thru 2013, Wilkins was the throws coach at Concordia University, an NAIA school in Portland, Oregon.
+From 2006 through 2013, Wilkins was the throws coach at Concordia University, an NAIA school in Portland, Oregon.
 His throwers won 26 individual national championships and earned 94 All-American honors.
-When Al Oerter died on 1 October 2007, Wilkins became the earliest surviving Olympic champion in the men's discus.
+When Al Oerter died on October 1, 2007, Wilkins became the earliest surviving Olympic champion in the men's discus.
 He is not the oldest; Viktor Rashchupkin—the 1980 champion—is almost a month older.
-In August 2013, Wilkins left Concordia University to coach for USATF in Chula Vista, California.
+In August 2013, Wilkins left Concordia University to coach for USA Track & Field in Chula Vista, California.